earthai-tech/watex/README.md

 9. Ohmic surface `ohmS` in ohm.m2
 10. Station( site) or position is given as `pk` in m.

-## How to get the geo-electrical features from selected anomaly point ?
+## How to get the geo-electrical features from selected anomaly?

 **Geo-electrical features** are mainly used FR prediction purposes.
  Beforehand, we refer  to the  data directory `data\erp` accordingly for this demonstration.